 Flavorings.
 Two potential allergens that are common in toothpaste are the flavorings cinnamon and mint.
 While not common, it’s possible to have an allergic reaction to these flavorings that can cause skin or mouth irritation, and potentially even trigger an asthmatic reaction if it is a severe reaction.

 If it does turn out that you are allergic to an ingredient in your toothpaste, the good news is that there are plenty of toothpastes out there that you can switch to, so your teeth won’t have to go without proper cleaning and care.

 What to Do If You Think You're Allergic to Your Toothpaste

 If you've developed severely irritated and chapped lips or a rash around your mouth, and you think your toothpaste is to blame, the first thing to do is stop using that toothpaste.
 You can try switching to a new variety or brand and see if your symptoms resolve.

 It's also a good idea to see your dentist or doctor.
-A medical professional can perform an allergy test to determine if you're allergic to the toothpaste.
-If the ingredients in the toothpaste are known, your doctor or dentist can test individual ingredients to further narrow down your toothpaste allergy.
-As the review published in Dermatitis noted, it's important to run a second test if the first one confirms an allergy to the toothpaste.
+Your dentist or doctor may recommend having an allergy test to determine if you're allergic to the toothpaste.
+If the ingredients in the toothpaste are known, your doctor or dentist can test individual ingredients to further narrow down the cause of your allergy.
 That way, you can identify the specific allergen and learn to avoid it in the future.

 A toothpaste allergy doesn't have to get in the way of having great oral hygiene.
-Once you know what you're allergic to, you know what to look for – and what to avoid – when you're browsing the oral care aisle.
+Once you have talked with your doctor and know what you're allergic to, you know what to look for – and what to avoid – when you're browsing the oral care aisle.